 The vesting conditions for options granted under the Stock Option Plan are determined by the Human Resources Committee at the time of grant, in its discretion, and in accordance with the terms of the Stock Option Plan.
 In the event of the death of a participant, the period within which the options may be exercised is 24 months.
 In the event of the retirement of a participant, options must be exercised before the earlier of the date first established by the Human Resources Committee and five years after the date of retirement.
-Unless otherwise determined by the Human Resources Committee, options terminate upon the earlier of the date first established by the Human Resources Committee and (a) 12 months from termination of employment other than by reason of death, retirement or dismissal for fraud, willful fault or neglect;

-(b) the date of termination of employment by reason of dismissal for fraud or willful fault or neglect; and (c) the date of termination of employment in the case of an employee with less than one year's service at the date of grant.
+Unless otherwise determined by the Human Resources Committee, options terminate upon the earlier of the date first established by the Human Resources Committee and (a) 12 months from termination of employment other than by reason of death, retirement or dismissal for fraud, willful fault or neglect; (b) the date of termination of employment in the case of an employee with less than one year's service at the date of grant.